PrernaSingh01/JavaScript_Learning/README.md

 <hr>

-Making impressive strides on #Day23 of #100DaysOfCode! 🚀
+Making impressive strides on #Day23 of #100DaysOfCode! 🚀 <br>
 Expanding my knowledge of arrays and successfully solving coding challenges.
-The satisfaction of tackling problems head-on is unmatched.
+The satisfaction of tackling problems head-on is unmatched. <br>
 Excited to continue this coding journey! 💪🌟